Namoshek/laravel-scout-database/README.md

 The _documents_ table also contains the number of occurrences of the associated word within the document.
 We use this information for scoring within the search part of our engine.

+_Note: The indexer uses different entries in the words table for the same word, if the indexed documents are different.
+This is done in order to avoid search pollution of documents by documents of different type.
+Also, the way Laravel implements its search, indexes of different document types are expected to be separated as well._

 #### The Search

 When executing a search query, the same tokenizing and stemming process as used for indexing is applied to the search query string.
 The result of